pitakn/greatstormES/README.md

 ## 3.0 ACCESS, USAGE, SHARING, AND INTELLECTUAL PROPERTY INFORMATION
 ---------------------------------------------------------------------

-3.1 Data licenses and restrictions: <A license defines what can and cannot be done with your data once made freely available.
-The most common data licenses are Creative Commons (CC) (https://creativecommons.org/choose/) and Open Data Commons (https://opendatacommons.org/).
-If you are depositing your data in the University of Waterloo Dataverse, you will select a CC license from the drop-down menu>
+3.1 Data licenses and restrictions: All work is not yet peer-reviewed and is still in preparation.
+Not for reproduction or repurposing of any kind.

 3.2 Related publications, outputs, and datasets: Woodland ecosystem services of the past and present in Herstmonceux, South England.
 Thesis.